AlexsLemonade/refinebio/README.md

 ### Terraform

-Once you have Terraform installed and your AWS account credentials installed, you're ready to deploy.
+Once you have Terraform installed and your AWS account credentials installed, you're almost ready to deploy a dev stack.
+The only thing remaining is to copy the RefinebioSSHKey from LastPass and save it to the file: `infrastructure/data-refinery-key.pem`.
+If you do not have access to this key in LastPass, ask another developer.

 The correct way to deploy to the cloud is by running the `deploy.sh` script.
 This script will perform additional configuration steps, such as setting environment variables, setting up Nomad job specifications, and performing database migrations.
 It can be used from the `infrastructure` directory like so:

 ```bash